-Our vein specialist at Sycamore Medi Spa, Dr. Jonathan Weiswasser, is a double board-certified vascular surgeon who is proud to offer an array of vein treatments to treat a variety of concerns.
+Our vein specialist at Sycamore Medi Spa, Jonathan Weiswasser, MD, FACS, Physician is double board-certified by the American Board of Surgery and the American Board of Vascular Surgery and is proud to offer an array of vein treatments to treat a variety of concerns.

 Varicose veins are the most common form of vascular disease, affecting between 15%-25% of all adults, and about 50% of people over the age of 50.
 Approximately half of the population has some form of vein disease, with women having a higher incidence than men.
 Varicose veins are not only unsightly, but they can be extremely uncomfortable and sometimes extremely painful.
 Allow Dr. Weiswasser to treat your varicose veins at Sycamore Medi Spa.

 Although spider veins rarely cause pain, many patients wish to treat them for cosmetic reasons.
 The treatment of spider veins is relatively simple.
 Sclerotherapy, which simply means ‘shutting down a vein’, is the primary technique we use to treat spider veins.
 There are many forms of “sclero”, including injection and laser sclerotherapy.
 At your consultation, we will discuss the options that are appropriate in treating your vein pattern.